 I wondered what it all meant.
-What was the theme of this wreck?
-Then I realized was is love expressed in the way people came together to help them.
+What was the theme of the wreckage?
+Then I realized was love expressed in the way people came together to help them.

 The day after the storm neighbors and friends flocked to her house with food and muscle.
-When I visited Judith, we stood at her front door, surveying the debris and the action outside.
-The felled wide trunk of the oak was all across the yard.
-Men were chain sawing and hauling and racking.
-Out of the blue she said, “I’ve fallen in love with Billy.”
-It was the golden moment where she shared deep gratitude and affection straight from her heart.
+When I visited Judith we stood at her front door, surveying the debris and the action outside.
+The felled trunk of the oak lay across the entire yard.
+Men were sawing and hauling and piling the tree.
+Out of the blue Judith said, “I’ve fallen in love with Billy.”
+We all know Billy since he’s lived in our neighborhood most of his life, but this was a golden moment where she saw him in a new light.
+She shared deep gratitude and affection straight from her heart.
 Judith’s words were a grace note I’ll never forget.